nicholsonjon/hirameku/README.md

 > *Since [Astro requires `unsafe-inline`](https://docs.astro.build/en/guides/troubleshooting/#refused-to-execute-inline-script) (thus defeating much of the benefit of CSP), it will be replaced with an alternative.
 The intent was to use [NextJS](https://nextjs.org/) and [React Bootstrap](https://react-bootstrap.github.io/) with [INLINE_RUNTIME_CHUNK=false](https://create-react-app.dev/docs/advanced-configuration/), but I had no end of problems with that, including mysterious build errors and components inexplicably not loading (but also not producing errors).
 I was going to switch to [MUI](https://mui.com/), but it requires [server-side rendering to support CSP](https://mui.com/material-ui/guides/content-security-policy/), which was not the original objective.
 Chakra UI also [requires `unsafe-inline`](https://github.com/chakra-ui/chakra-ui/issues/3294).
 >
 > Supporting nonces at all implies server-side rendering, since the nonce has to be unique for every request.
-That leaves hashes as the only possible solution for inline scripts, but that also requires the deployment process to update the HTTP response headers.
+That leaves hashes as the only possible solution for inline scripts, but that also requires the deployment process to update the HTTP response headers (or `<meta>` tag).
 While that's feasible, I haven't found anything that natively supports it.
-It's pretty frustrating how poorly supported CSP is in the React ecosystem.
-We have this fantastic security tool at our disposal and people are just ignoring it.
+It's pretty frustrating how poorly supported CSP is in the wider React ecosystem.
+We have this fantastic security tool at our disposal and people are just ignoring it or only supporting it as an afterthought.
 >
 > [Angular also requires nonces](https://angular.io/guide/security), meaning no static site generation.
-The [VueJS](https://vuejs.org/) runtime appears to be [CSP-compliant](https://v2.vuejs.org/v2/guide/installation.html#CSP-environments) and [Nuxt](https://nuxt.com/) can handle SSG.
+The [VueJS](https://vuejs.org/) runtime appears to be [CSP-compliant](https://v2.vuejs.org/v2/guide/installation.html#CSP-environments) and [Nuxt](https://nuxt.com/) can handle SSG and [CSP `<meta>` tag generation](https://nuxt-security.vercel.app/documentation/headers/csp#static-site-generation-ssg).
 [SvelteKit](https://kit.svelte.dev/) also [supports CSP hashes](https://kit.svelte.dev/docs/configuration#csp).
 I've been wanting to use Svelte because it's so slick, but the lack of jobs for it has made me hesitant.
 I think this is one of those cases where doing the right thing in terms of security should outweigh other factors.
 Using a CSP without restoring to `unsafe-inline` should be assumed for apps on the modern Internet.
 Since I'm loathe to abandon SSG for cost and performance reasons, that means either VueJS or Svelte.
 I'll try them both out and then port over what little of the client I have to whatever I decide.
+For now, I've removed the client entirely from the codebase until a decision about the frontend technology has been made.

 > **RabbitMQ will be used to implement eventual consistency among the microservices.
 Locally, it stands in for cloud-equivalent services like [SNS](https://aws.amazon.com/sns/), [Service Bus](https://azure.microsoft.com/en-us/products/service-bus/), and [Pub/Sub](https://cloud.google.com/pubsub/).